 Amidst all the upheaval lately, I was trying to maintain some constancy by continuing to work with Star on building her skills.

-Actually, the real reason I work with her is that its the only way to get her tired so she leaves me alone and I can attend to something besides her, like researching new vehicles and corresponding with all those thousands of new clients just breaking down my door.
+reason I work with her is that its the only way to get her tired so she

-Star really loves her training.
-No matter whether we're working on Go to Bed, other impulse control activities, or a fun new trick, she is ready to learn and behaves almost like she is a good little dog!
+control activities, or a fun new trick, she is ready to learn and

-In addition to learning a new trick, dogs learn to think for themselves, they learn independence, they learn problem-solving, and they gain confidence in using their bodies and empowerment in using their minds.
+learning a new trick, dogs learn to think for themselves, they learn

 For foster dogs and shelter dogs, trick training gives them new skills and ways of looking cute for potential adopters.

-I am trying to get both Fozzie and Star to learn both Stand (on two legs) and Sit Pretty (sit up and beg).
-They love to do both, although we haven't refined the difference between the two.
+both Fozzie and Star to learn both Stand (on two legs) and Sit Pretty

 For Stand, I just hold the treat calmly above her head.
 "Calmly" being a key component so she can just focus, concentrate her energy into her butt, and elevate the front half of the dog off the floor.

-For Sit Pretty I hold it closer to her face, and I hold out my other arm for her to put her paws on it so she can balance--like Fozzie and I learned in our dance class
+For Sit Pretty I hold it closer to her face, and I hold out my other arm for her to put her paws on it so she can balance--like Fozzie and I learned in our dance class.

 It takes a bit more self-control than Star has to remain seated on her butt and elevate the front of the dog, without coming all the way up.

-At first, when I held a treat up high for Star, she would stand for a second then spin around so she was facing away from me and fall back onto all four paws.
+treat up high for Star, she would stand for a second then spin around

-Gradually, she's been getting the hang of it and now she can stand steady in one spot on those two back paws, and even take a few steps.
+of it and now she can stand steady in one spot on those two back paws,

 Fozzie's getting really good at both tricks too, though he still seems to get really tired when he does them.